Lawyer, Mediator, Coach

 Anu has taught negotiations and interviewing skills for CPLED (the bar admissions program) for the Law Society of Manitoba, conflict resolution for Collaborative Practice Manitoba and Mediation Services in Winnipeg, collaborative law for Collaborative Practice Manitoba and ethics at the Faculty of Law for the University of Manitoba.

-Her service and membership in the legal profession is extensive and includes the role of Chair of the Family Law and ADR sections of the Manitoba and Canadian Bar Associations.
+Her service and membership in the legal profession is extensive and includes the role of Chair of the National Family Law and National ADR sections of the Canadian Bar Association.
 She has also served as an investigator and on the Competence, Complaints Investigation and Discipline committees of The Law Society of Manitoba.